nenoch/CV/README.md

 **Adaptive**
 I adapt quickly based on needs.
 As an example, I was hired as Web Marketing Assistant at yousporty.com but when I left I was actually organizing the day-to-day work of their web development team.

+**"Carer"**
+I care about the quality of the code I write, I care about the people I work with, I care about business and users’ needs, and I care about the value I can deliver doing what I love the best way possible.

 ## Interests

 Technology, Robotics, DIY, Internet of Things, UX and UI, Meditation & Yoga, Circular Economy & Zero Waste, Hiking, Travelling, Storytelling.